hummingbot/hummingbot-site/docs/blog/posts/the-orders-must-flow-from-trader-mobiwan/index.md

 In the fictional world of Dune, the most precious substance in the universe is the spice.
 The spice extends life, expands consciousness, and is vital to space travel.

-Likewise, but in the very real world of liquidity mining, the most precious substance in the market is the order.
+Likewise, in the very real world of liquidity mining, the most precious substance in the market is the order.
 The order allows trading, enables market making, and is vital to liquidity rewards.

 <!-- more -->

 *Liquidity rewards are what market makers earn for providing liquidity to trading pairs at a certain depth on an order book.*

 In Dune, it is an absolute truth that *the spice must flow*.
-This happens to be a useful analogy for liquidity mining.
-If you want meaningful rewards, then *the orders must flow*.
-Continuously.
+This serves as a useful analogy for liquidity mining.
+If you want meaningful rewards, then *the orders must flow* continuously.
 Let’s call this *order flow*.

-And we’re not just talking about any orders.
+And we're not just talking about any orders.
 The orders must meet the criteria for earning liquidity rewards.
 Let’s call these *mining orders*.

 This brings us to our challenge: it is surprisingly difficult to keep these orders flowing.
-As you may have realised, it takes practice and persistence to maintain a healthy order flow.
+As you may have realized, it takes practice and persistence to maintain a healthy order flow.
 Many obstacles can get in the way, and when they do, they *will* disrupt your rewards.
 But there is hope!

-Let us examine some of these obstacles through the eyes of Marvin Miner.
-Marvin has some experience with market making, but is relatively new to liquidity mining.
+Let's examine some of these obstacles through the eyes of Marvin Miner.
+Marvin has some experience with market making but is relatively new to liquidity mining.
 He has prepared the groundwork, deployed a couple of Hummingbot instances, and configured them to trade on markets with active campaigns.

 Marvin is attacking liquidity mining with vigor, but little does he know that the world is conspiring against him.
-From bot misconfiguration, to market volatility, to API errors — it seems like every day, Marvin encounters issues that disrupt his rewards.
+From bot misconfiguration to market volatility to API errors — it seems like every day, Marvin encounters issues that disrupt his rewards.
 And he is not happy about this *at all*.

-So does Marvin manage to overcome these problems?
+So, how does Marvin manage to overcome these problems?

 **Spoiler**: it all works out in the end.
 Marvin discovers three steps to increasing his order flow: